Chris Froome: Early life and amateur career

 Froome was born on 20 May 1985 in Nairobi, Kenya, the youngest of three boys to mother Jane and English father Clive, a former field hockey player who represented England at under-19 level.
-His mother's parents had emigrated from Tetbury, Gloucestershire, England, to Kenya to run a crop farm.
-Whilst living abroad his parents maintained British customs with Sunday roast dinners and Beatles songs which contributed to his desire to represent Great Britain in cycling.
+His mother was born and raised in Kenya, her parents having emigrated from Tetbury, Gloucestershire, England, to Kenya to run a crop farm.
+Whilst growing up his parents maintained British customs at home with Sunday roast dinners and Beatles songs which contributed to his desire to represent Great Britain in cycling.
 In Kenya he would sell avocados and discarded bike parts.

 Froome's two older brothers, Jonathan and Jeremy, went to Rugby School in Warwickshire, England.
-When Froome was 13, his mother took him to his first organised bike race, a charity race that he won despite being knocked from his bike by his mother.
+When Froome was 13, his mother took him to his first organised bike race, a charity race that he won despite being knocked from his bike by his mother during the race who was driving alongside.
 There he met professional cyclist David Kinjah, who became Froome's mentor and training partner.
 Initially Kinjah misjudged Froome's attitude, fearing he lacked the "work ethic to keep pace with more experienced riders of the group" His mother was upset with his cycling, often driving out ahead, attempting to drive him back home.